 The daytime is where most of the game of werewolv.es actually takes place.
 The village must talk amongst itself and piece together whatever scraps of information they may have been able to find in order to work out who the enemies are.
 Once the village has a suspicion, they are able to democratically lynch someone.
 Once they have lynched all evils, they win.

-In a 24 hour game, votes are cast throughout the day and when night falls, the player with the most votes is lynched by the village.
+Votes are cast throughout the day and when night falls, the player with the most votes is lynched by the village.
 If there is a tie, nobody is lynched.
-In exceptional cases, the mode is set to enforced lynch: a player is selected at random from those with the highest number of votes.
-If no one has any votes, this could result in ANYONE being lynched randomly.

 The different abilities roles have at night may influence each other.
 How they do is determined by the order in which the night actions are defined to take place.
 The order of night actions is:

-Some general points: nightly abilities will still take place even if the role is killed that night.
+Some general points: nightly abilities will still take place even if the role is killed that night, as the majority of abilities and actions happen simultaneously.
 This also holds for all identity-swapping abilities (Djinn, Shapeshifter) just as for other abilities.
 The important point to note here is that, by the time the identities of players are swapped, the game has already determined who is going to be killed that night.
 Thus identity-swapping abilities can never change which player will die in the night, but they can change which character will be reported dead at dawn.
 For example: if a Shapeshifter is targeted by some killing ability, they cannot escape their fate by shifting into some other character that night.

 Note that all roles get reports on the situation before identity-swapping abilities, meaning that your information is possibly outdated by the time you receive it.